Editors and Publishers

 Anna Lena Phillips Bell (Ecotone and Lookout Books)

-Anna Lena Phillips Bell is the author of Ornament, winner of the Vassar Miller Prize in Poetry; A Pocket Book of Forms; and the chapbook Smaller Songs.
+Anna Lena Phillips Bell is the author of Ornament, winner of the Vassar Miller Prize in Poetry; Smaller Songs, a chapbook from St Brigid Press; and A Pocket Book of Forms, a travel-sized poetry guide.
 Formerly senior editor at American Scientist, she teaches in the creative writing department at UNC Wilmington, where she is the editor of Ecotone, the literary magazine that seeks to reimagine place, and Lookout Books.
-During her eight years as editor, work from Ecotone has been reprinted in anthologies including Best American Poetry, Best American Science and Nature Writing, Best American Nonrequired Reading, and the Pushcart Prize anthology; has received Best Original Fiction in the Stack Magazine Awards; and has been a finalist for the ASME Award for Fiction and CLMP’s Firecracker Awards.
-The recipient of a North Carolina Arts Council Fellowship in literature, Bell lives with her family near the Cape Fear River, and calls ungendered Appalachian square dances in North Carolina and beyond.
+During her time as editor, work from Ecotone has been reprinted in anthologies including Best American Poetry, Best American Science and Nature Writing, Best American Short Stories, and the Pushcart Prize anthology; has received Best Original Fiction in the Stack Magazine Awards; and has been a finalist for the ASME Award for Fiction and CLMP’s Firecracker Awards.
+The recipient of a North Carolina Arts Council Fellowship in literature, Bell lives with her family near the Cape Fear River and calls ungendered Appalachian square dances in North Carolina and beyond.

 Millicent Bennett (Harper)